Part III: Foods That Heal Your Gut - The Ultimate Spleen Qi Guide

 These gut-friendly foods are like premium kindling for your digestive fire:

-Warming Vegetables and Root Vegetables
+Warming Vegetables and Roots -

 Roasted root vegetables (sweet potato, carrots, parsnips, beets)